 2. Cheaper Airfare & Accommodation

 To be honest, there is no distinction between the high season and the low season in Jeju Island as it is a popular travel destination all year round.
 But typically, the winter months (except for Christmas and Korean Lunar New Year holiday) – December to early March, are considered the low season.

 If you want to save money on your travel, it’s a good idea to take advantage of the winter months as the rates of airfare and hotel accommodation are generally cheaper while the prices tend to double during the peak season.

-If you want to save even more, it’s best to book your flight tickets and hotel rooms on weekdays rather than Friday and weekends.
+If you want to save even more, it’s best to book your flight tickets and hotel rooms on weekdays rather than Fridays and weekends.

 Check out this flight + hotel package to secure your room and flight at once!

 Oftentimes, short-term travelers ask whether it is possible to make the trip in one day to Jeju Island from Seoul.
 The answer is yes.

-You can make a day trip from Seoul to Jeju Island by booking midnight or an early morning flight to Jeju and a late-night flight to Seoul.
+You can make a day trip from Seoul to Jeju Island by booking a midnight or an early morning flight to Jeju and a late-night flight to Seoul.
 However, since public transportation in Jeju Island is limited and you will likely waste most of your time on the road unless you rent a car and drive yourself.